Visiting Libya – One Of The Least Visited Countries

 Sadly if you have heard about Libya, it definitely was not on the travel channel.

-Visiting Libya as a tourist is not a thing.
-In fact, there is no tourist visa and I personally think it would be one of the least visited countries in the world in the past years if we had any access to the data.
+In fact, prior to March 2024, there was no tourist visa, and I personally think it would have been one of the least visited countries in the world in the past years if we had any access to the data.

 There are 193 countries in the world according to the UN and travel to Libya is as off the beaten path as it gets.